 kinako (roasted soybean powder)

-Cream the butter with the powdered sugar and vanilla extract.
-Whisk together the flours, salt and 24 g powdered sugar and add, in three additions, to the butter.
+Cream the butter with the 24g of powdered sugar and vanilla extract.
+Whisk together the flours and salt and add to the butter, mixing until just combined.
 Lastly, mix in the black sesame and chopped walnuts.
 Wrap the dough in plastic and chill completely, a couple hours or so.

 When ready to bake, preheat the oven to 400F.
-Take a walnut- to hazelnut-sized pieces of dough and roll into small spheres–you can make around 24 smaller cookies, or 15 tbsp-sized ones (20g each).
+Take a walnut- to hazelnut-sized pieces of dough and roll into small spheres–you can make around 24 smaller cookies (12-13g each), or 15 tbsp-sized ones (20g each).
 Place on a sheetpan lined with parchment paper.
 Bake 8-15 minutes or until just about firm to the touch.
 The baking time will vary depending on the size – the larger 20g cookies can take up to 15 minutes in my oven, the smaller 12-13g cookies can take 8-10 minutes.

 Sift together an equal quantity of kinako and powdered sugar into a shallow dish to coat the cookies; 30g of each was sufficient for me.

 Let cookies cool couple minutes before rolling until coated in the kinako-powdered sugar mixture.
 Place on a wire rack, let cool completely and roll in the coating once more.